ananthvk/workout-tracker/project/routes.md

 `/api/v1`, etc.

 ```
-GET /user/{user_id} - Return user information (If logged in, extra details such as email id)
+GET /user - If logged in, return current user information with all details
 PATCH /user/{user_id} - Modifies user details
 POST /users - Create a new user
 POST /token - Authenticates the user and returns a JWT

+GET /profile/{profile_id} - Return the profile of a user

 GET /exercise/{exercise_id} - Return all details about an exercise
 POST /excercises - Create a new exercise